-- contain matters of general principle in the determination of rule breaches and disputes rather than technical or detailed matters; - govern how disputes between industry participants will be resolved, and the integrity of the rules maintained; and - have a wider application than industry participants (as consumers and other affected persons including the Gas Industry Co have a right to report rule breaches);
+• contain matters of general principle in the determination of rule breaches and disputes rather than technical or detailed matters;

+- govern how disputes between industry participants will be resolved, and the integrity of the rules maintained; and - have a wider application than industry participants (as consumers and other affected persons including Gas Industry Co have a right to report rule breaches);

-Gas Industry Co has recommended that compliance and enforcement of the proposed information disclosure rules should be implemented by way of amending the current Compliance regulations.
+Gas Industry Co has recommended that compliance and enforcement of the Reconciliation rules should be implemented by way of amending the current Compliance regulations.

-3.4 Publication of notice in Gazette
+Publication of notice in Gazette

 Gas Industry Co must, no later than 10 working days after it gives a recommendation to the Minister for a gas governance rule or regulation, publicise that recommendation and the assessment completed under section 43N.
 The recommendation will be made available on Gas Industry Co's website and notified in the Gazette for that purpose.
-A draft gazette notice is attached as Appendix III.
+A draft Gazette notice is attached as Appendix III.

-4 Statement of Proposal and Assessment
+Statement of Proposal and Assessment

-4.1 Statement of proposal
+3.1 Statement of proposal